 - Tomcat servers

 The Tomcat servers host the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSockets.
-Your applications exist in this layer.
+Tomcat servers are installed on Arm-based Ampere A1 shapes in this architecture.

 - Database servers

-Tomcat can connect to any database that offers JDBC Java Database Cconnectivity.
+Tomcat can connect to any database that offers JDBC Java Database Connectivity.
 This architecture uses Oracle Autonomous Database.

 - Bastion host